Finished: August 13, 2017

 But then the other guy also gets to make the same speech.

-It's an art really how Appian is able to constantly take both sides of every conflict, and show it from both perspectives.
+It's an art really how Appian is able to constantly show both sides of every conflict, and show it from the perspective of each individual character.

 Also, as with any good history, we can see a lot of timeless political problems mirrored perfectly in Appian's text.